 What NFL wide receiver holds the record for most receiving yards all time?

-Jerry Rice holds the record for most receiving yards of all time with 22,895 yards.
-He is the only player in NFL history that has surpassed 20,000 receiving yards so far.
+Jerry Rice holds the record for most receiving yards of all time, with 22,895 yards.
+He is the only player in NFL history that has surpassed 20,000 receiving yards.
 During his time with the San Francisco 49ers, Rice broke the record for the most receiving yards in franchise history with 19,247 yards.
 The closest receiver to Rice in terms of career receiving yards is Larry Fitzgerald, who recorded 17,492 yards during his time with the Arizona Cardinals.

 What NFL wide receiver holds the record for the most receiving touchdowns all time?

-Jerry Rice also holds the record for the most receiving touchdowns of all time with 197 touchdowns.
-Furthermore, he also holds the record for the most career touchdowns scored by any NFL player with 208 touchdowns.
-During his extremely successful career in the NFL, Rice competed in more playoff games than any other wide receiver in history (29 games) and, therefore, holds the record for most receiving touchdowns in the postseason with 22 touchdowns.
+Jerry Rice holds the record for the most receiving touchdowns of all time with 197 touchdowns.
+He even holds the record for the most career touchdowns scored by any NFL player, with 208 touchdowns.
+During his extremely successful career, Rice competed in more playoff games than any other wide receiver in NFL history (29 games) and thus holds the record for most receiving touchdowns in the postseason with 22 touchdowns.